-A Ft.
-Lauderdale trip and fall lawyer can evaluate your case to determine whether another party could be held liable for your injuries and explain your options for relief.
+A lawyer can evaluate your case to determine whether another party could be held liable for your injuries and explain your options for relief.

 Why Property Owners May Be Responsible When You Fall

 The doctrine of premises liability is what makes property owners liable for certain situations where someone is injured on their property.
-If the property owner is negligent and you trip and fall because of that lack of responsibility, a Ft.
-Lauderdale trip and fall lawyer may be able to help you recover compensation to pay for medical bills, lost income due to time off work, and other effects such as pain and suffering.
+If the property owner is negligent and you trip and fall because of that lack of responsibility, a lawyer may be able to help you recover compensation to pay for medical bills, lost income due to time off work, and other effects such as pain and suffering.

 The key is to collect evidence to demonstrate negligence on the part of the property owner.
 A person may be considered negligent when they owe a duty to someone, they fail to fulfill that duty, and the failure causes harm.

-A Ft.
-Lauderdale Trip and Fall Lawyer Knows Your Status on the Property Matters
+A Lawyer Knows Your Status on the Property Matters

 Property owners owe a duty of care to people who enter their premises, but that duty varies depending on why someone is there.
 The greatest care is owed to people who enter a business for the property owner’s benefit, such as someone shopping at a store.
 Slightly less care is owed to someone considered to be a social guest.
 And very little care is owed to a person who trespasses on property.